 SAINT TEN is so very stylish.
 The mustard and green seating look like something out of a superbly luxury hotel in the 1970’s bought up to date with modern designer touches.

-Belgrade Fair and the Republic Square are both within 1.6 miles from SAINT TEN and Belgrade Airport is just over 10 miles away so an inexpensive taxi ride away.
+Belgrade Fair and the Republic Square are within 1.6 miles from SAINT TEN, and Belgrade Airport is just over 10 miles away, so an inexpensive taxi ride away.

 The hotel is located in the Vračar District of Belgrade, a short stroll from the Temple of St. Sava.
-The luxurious SAINT TEN Hotel is a boutique hotel that sits within a cultural heritage building and offers an on-site restaurant, sauna and fitness facilities, and free WiFi throughout.
+The luxurious SAINT TEN Hotel is a boutique hotel within a cultural heritage building and offers an on-site restaurant, sauna and fitness facilities, and free Wi-Fi throughout.

 The rooms here are both gorgeous and unique with a chic boutique feel, wooden floors, and bathrooms built in natural stone with an all-essential rain shower and Noir™ toiletries as well as teas and a coffee machine.